DanielKng/push3-reverse-engineered/protocol-analysis/push2-push3-curve-protocol.md

-# Push 2 vs Push 3 – Pad Sensitivity Curve Documentation
+# Push 2 vs Push 3 - Pad Sensitivity Curve Documentation

 This document explains how **Ableton Push 2** and **Push 3** handle pad sensitivity curves via SysEx.
 It details the differences between the two devices, including message formats, UI parameters, and migration strategies.

-Most of this comparative analysis is based on Ableton’s official Push 2 documentation available on GitHub.
-Since I don’t own a Push 2, all comparisons are derived from that documentation rather than direct hardware testing.
+Most of this comparative analysis is based on Ableton's official Push 2 documentation available on GitHub.
+Since I don't own a Push 2, all comparisons are derived from that documentation rather than direct hardware testing.

 ---

 ## Overview

-Both devices use a **128-entry lookup table (LUT)** to map pad force readings to MIDI velocities (1–127).
+Both devices use a **128-entry lookup table (LUT)** to map pad force readings to MIDI velocities (1-127).
-Each LUT entry is a single **7-bit value (0–127)**.
+Each LUT entry is a single **7-bit value (0-127)**.

 | Concept            | Description                                                    |
 | ------------------ | -------------------------------------------------------------- |